SEM-EDX GUIDE FOR BUYERS

 Transmission Electrons (STEM)

-Recently, Scanning Transmission Electron Microscopy (STEM) is no longer reserved for large research equipment only.
-Some tabletop SEMs and compact devices with STEM detectors offer the possibility to image thin sections on standardized TEM grids.
-In particular, for organic preparations and tissue sections, this novel option is interesting because an energy of 30 kV is already sufficient to irradiate such thin sections.
+Recently, scanning transmission electron microscopy (STEM) is no longer reserved for large research devices.
+Some tabletop SEMs and compact devices with STEM detectors offer the possibility of imaging thin sections on standardized TEM grids.
+This new option is particularly interesting for organic preparations and tissue sections.